 - Some women don’t have enough fat elsewhere on the body to achieve an adequate boost with fat transfer.

 For these reasons, women who come in seeking fat transfer breast augmentation sometimes end up deciding on breast implants instead.
 At my Austin, TX practice, I often recommend a highly cohesive, anatomically shaped silicone breast implant, such as the Natrelle® 410, which can achieve a soft feel and a beautiful, natural-looking contour.
+Learn more about breast augmentation surgery in this blog post.

 All in all, both options can create beautiful results.
 I also often use fat transfer for breast reconstruction patients and for aesthetic breast revision.
 It’s a versatile, innovative option that has brought a lot of women great results.